New Statewide Snowfall Prediction Map: These Spots In NY Could See Up To 2 Feet Of Snowfall

 Areas marked in yellow are expected to see between 6 to 8 inches.

-A total of 4 to 6 inches is predicted in the blue-marked areas and 1 to 3 inches in the two lightest shades of blue.
+A total of 4 to 6 inches is predicted in the blue-marked areas and 1 to 3 inches in the two lightest shades: Columbia blue (2 to 3 inches) and sky blue (2 inches or less).

 New York Gov. Kathy Hochul is advising New Yorkers in areas where heavy snowfall is expected to: